Zirias/c64_tool_mkd64/README.md

 - interleave can be specified per file
 - can create a 'map file' containing files and their start track/sector
 - start track and sector of a file can be specified explicitly
+- for lots of files on the image, options may be read from a file

 build
 -----